Transgender persons and transsexuals:

 As with many other topics related to human sexuality, religious conservatives and liberals often use a different vocabulary and belief systems when referring to transgender persons:

-- Generally regard sex as being defined at birth and remains both unchanged and unchangeable throughout a person's life.
+- Generally regard sex as being defined at birth and remaining both unchanged and unchangeable throughout a person's life.

 - Refer to a person's gender as always equal to their birth-identified sex.